Fluffy bread rolls stuffed with cream cheese, arranged in a honeycomb pattern and drizzled with honey. Honeycomb bread is such an easy way to impress.

 For the dough:

 Small amounts of water, milk, and flour for the starter, then more flour and milk, sugar, salt, instant yeast, an egg, and melted butter for the dough.
-The original recipe calls for 2 tbsp of milk powder, but I left it out since I didn’t have any at home.
+The original recipe calls for 2 tablespoon of milk powder, but I left it out since I didn’t have any at home.
 If you do have some you can add it, but just know it came out great without!

 Note: The original recipe calls for bread flour, which has a higher protein content and usually leads to a stronger, chewier bread.
 I wanted to try this out with all purpose flour, since that’s what I always have on hand, and it worked out perfectly.
 Feel free to use either flour!